Yandex Cloud

 • Configure rules

-• Connect your ARL profile to a security profile
+• Connect your ARL profile to the security profile

 Getting started with Yandex Smart Web Security